Persecuted Christians

 By Christian Daily International-Morning Star News

-ABUJA, Nigeria, June 4, 2025 (Christian Daily International-Morning Star News) – Fulani herdsmen this week killed at least nine Christians in Plateau state, Nigeria, following the slaughter of 27 others days before, sources said.
+ABUJA, Nigeria, September 3, 2025 (Christian Daily International-Morning Star News) – Fulani herdsmen on Aug.
+24 killed two Christians in Benue state, Nigeria, following the slaughter of five others earlier in the month, sources said.

 Numbering in the millions across Nigeria and the Sahel, predominantly Muslim Fulani comprise hundreds of clans of many different lineages who do not hold extremist views, but some Fulani do adhere to radical Islamist ideology, the United Kingdom’s All-Party Parliamentary Group for International Freedom or Belief (APPG) noted in a 2020 report.